speedlazer/speedlazer/README.md

 # Controls

-You can use the arrow-keys and space to control the spaceship, or use a gamepad.
+You can use the arrow-keys/WSAD and space to control the spaceship, or use a gamepad.

 To test if your gamepad is succesfully connected/working, use: http://html5gamepad.com/